Targeting for Elimination

 3/01/25

-TTS administrator Thomas Shedd eliminates 90 members of 18F with a 1am firing email and locks them out of their machines
+TTS administrator Thomas Shedd eliminates 90 members of 18F with a firing email sent at 1:00 AM in the morning and immediately locks them out of their machines.

 Hours after the staff is hit with the RIF email, the DNS entry for 18F.gsa.gov is removed